 Thanks so much for visiting our blog today!
 I hope that you enjoyed meeting some of our happy Husky friends!
 I’d love to read your comments and thoughts about our new frosty friends!
 And please stop by next week to meet the rest of the crew.

-If you’re interested in making your own “Happy Huskies” quilt, you can purchase it by clicking the link below.
-Your pattern will be delivered to your email inbox within a day of purchase.
+If you’re interested in making your own “Happy Huskies” quilt, you can purchase it right here in Ms P’s Pattern Shop!

 We’re also offering the individual Husky block patterns, right here, if you’d prefer a smaller project.